The Dying Light of Divinity

 Many of his favorite shops are, in fact, owned by him.

-The Material plane refers to the world from which the cosmic tree blossoms; an enormous, flat expanse of twenty continents and inumerable oceans divided in three Circles, each greater than the last, and surrounded by the Elemental Walls.
-The many cultures that left their imprint in the world have a different name for it.
+The Material plane refers to the world from which the cosmic tree blossoms; an enormous, flat expanse of twenty continents and innumerable oceans, divided into three Circles, each greater than the last, and surrounded by the Elemental Walls.
+The many cultures that left their imprint on the world have different names for it.
 The Teng called it Eos, the base.
-It has also been called Kora by the Celesari, and the Root by the ancient Meratar.
+It has also been called Kora by the Celesari and the Root by the ancient Meratar.

 The Soulfrost Expanse